 When are courses offered?
 Daytime?
 Evening?
 Weekends?

 The MAIOP course schedule offers maximum flexibility for all our students.
-Most courses are offered in the evenings, from 6:00 p.m. - 9:00 p.m., one evening per week (see the current trimester schedule).
+Most courses are offered in the evenings, from 6:00 p.m. - 9:00 p.m., one evening per week.
 Some elective courses are offered on an accelerated format some on weekends and some on weekdays.
 Full-time students are able to work at graduate assistantships and internships during the business workweek.
 Part-time students who work full-time can complete the degree without career interruption.
 For a complete program outline of course offerings, see full-time study and part-time study.

 How many credits to complete the MAIOP program?

 The MAIOP program is a 48-credit program.
 Six of these credits compose the program option.
 The UNH trimester schedule allows students to complete the program in a relatively short period of time.
 Students take eight core courses and choose six out of nearly twenty elective courses, including organizational change and development, training, and conflict management.
 See Program Description, full-time study at UNH, part-time study at UNH.